jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 /data/ALS_Working_Grp/Cell_Reports_reanalysis/filtered_sam/SRR8571937.sam
 /data/ALS_Working_Grp/Cell_Reports_reanalysis/reads/SRR8571937/SRR8571937.ribosomalids.txt -u</pre>

-The *norm_scripts/filter_sam.pl* script was modified to filter out reads mapped to chromosomes X and Y.
+The *norm_scripts/filter_sam.pl* script was modified to filter out reads mapped to chromosomes X and Y. In addition, the script originally outputted forward mappers only.
+However, TEcount expects both forward and reverse reads since it knows that reads are paired.
+With just the forward mappers only, I got the following error with TEcount:

+******NOT COMPLETE*******
+If the BAM file is sorted by coordinates, please specify --sortByPos and re-run!

-This script will remove all rows from the SAM file except those that satisfy all of the following:
+This modified script will remove all rows from the SAM file except those that satisfy all of the following:
 1. Unique mapper (-u option)
 2. Both forward and reverse reads map consistently
 3. Read ID not in the ribosomalids text file
 4. Chromosome is one of the numbered ones (e.g. chr1, chr2, OR 1, 2)
-5. Is a forward mapper (script outputs forward mappers only)

 __Gunzip SAM files (output)__
  <pre>